 Depending on your specific topic, though, it’s possible that module order is less relevant and that students can simply go to whichever modules they choose whenever they wish, without it being detrimental to grasping the material.
 In this case, you’ll still want to be sure to include an introduction and clear, well-planned categories to allow for easy navigation of your course.

-4. Create your course content
+4. Build your course content

-Now that you know exactly what kind of content you want your online course to contain, you can get to the fun part…creating it!
+Now that you know exactly what kind of content you want your online course to contain, you can get to the fun part: creating it!

 This step is likely to take up a good chunk of your time, but remember that creating high-quality video content will be worth it.
 One of the disadvantages of selling digital products, including online courses, is that people in your target audience can often find a free version of whatever you sell.
-For this reason, it’s imperative that your online course is professional and that you offer students something that they can’t obtain elsewhere.
+For this reason, it’s imperative that your online course is professional and that you provide students something that they can’t obtain elsewhere.

 In addition, note that you’ll need to have a few materials and pieces of equipment on hand to create your course content.